Microchip-MPLAB-Harmony/wireless_apps_pic32_bz6/readme.md

 ## Code Examples

-The following applications are provided to demonstrate the typical use case of one or more Peripheral libraries.
+The following applications are provided to demonstrate the typical use case of BLE, Thread, IEEE 802.15.4 PHY and IEEE 802.15.4 MAC with PIC32CX_BZ6 devices.

 | BLE Examples | Families |
 | --- | :---: |